Instrumentation for Environmental and Renewable Energy Applications

 The UK is making progress towards using more renewable energy to reduce its carbon emissions and reach net zero by 2050.
 There are ambitious targets set for all aspects of environmental concerns, including recycling, emissions reduction, species abundance and water health.

 The climate challenge faces citizens, scientists, industry, and governments alike.
-From renewable energy, waste and environmental management, and recycling, our customers are looking at new and innovative ways to meet these challenges.
+From recycling and renewable energy to waste and environmental management, our customers are looking at new and innovative ways to meet these challenges.
 Researchers and scientists need to be aware of new developments, and have access to the latest technology, to reach these goals.
 Semiconductors, for instance, are essential for the transition to renewable energy and the electricity grid by enabling the conversion, storage, and distribution of energy from renewable sources.
 Quantum Design UK and Ireland offers solutions to advance research with highly sensitive measurement instrumentation.

 Breakthrough in Black Plastic Sorting